Employees would be allowed to sign up for coverage if they had previously opted out, or they can change health insurance plans altogether.

 The OneShare Health Classic, Complete, and Catastrophic health care sharing programs provide something for every level of care.
 Our Members can meet increasing health care costs with affordable medical cost-sharing programs that include:

-- 24/7 access to Telemedicine with a $0 Consult Fee
+- 24/7 access to Telemedicine with a Consult Fee that is 100% Shared

 - Access to a large nationwide network of care providers